KavitaJavalagi/KavitaJavalagi/README.md

 👋 Hello!
 I'm Kavita Javalagi, an Information Systems graduate Student at Georgia State University concentrating in Digital Innovation.

-As an experienced IT professional with upto 3 years experience in software development, I thrive on turning visionary ideas into tangible products that make a real impact.
+Results-driven IT professional with 3+ years of experience in product management and software development.
+I thrive on turning visionary ideas into tangible products that make a real impact.
 Seeking Full-Time/Internship Possibilities beginning this Summer'23.

 📫 Reach me at kavitabjavalagi@gmail.com